C6H5-NO2/C6H5-NO2.github.io/README.md

 # JimboVong.github.io
-This is my personal website, which hasn't been completed yet.
+My personal website, still working on it.